beatrate/PeachFSM/README.md

 # PeachFSM
-An in-progress HFSM library for Unity inspired by hfsm2.
+A HFSM library for Unity inspired by hfsm2.

 # Features